 YIMBY captured the current state of three nearby sites slated for new residential developments on Manhattan’s Upper East Side.
 The properties are located along Second Avenue in Lenox Hill, all in close proximity to the Q train at the 72nd Street station.

-The first project is 1357 Second Avenue, the site of a 21-story residential building at the southwest corner of Second Avenue and East 72nd Street.
-Developed by Chetrit Group, the 150,000-square-foot structure will yield 54 condominium units and 5,700 square feet of retail space, along with an adjacent five-story annex containing four affordable housing units.
-The 14,000-square-foot property is alternately addressed as 252-260 East 72nd Street and includes a narrow panhandle that extends south to East 71st Street.
+The first project is 259 East 72nd Street, the site of a future 21-story residential building at the southwest corner of Second Avenue and East 72nd Street.
+Developed in partnership with Rabsky Group and Chetrit Group, the 150,000-square-foot structure will yield 53 condominium units and 5,700 square feet of retail space, along with an adjacent five-story annex containing four affordable housing units.
+The 14,000-square-foot property is alternately addressed ans 1357 Second Avenue and includes a narrow panhandle that extends south to East 71st Street.

-The following rendering previews the structure beginning with a four-story base clad in floor-to-ceiling glass and what appears to be white stone.
-Above, the façade is composed of red brick and an orderly grid of rectangular windows with protruding white lintels.
+The following rendering previews the former iteration that featured a much more straightforward and contemporary facade with a four-story base clad in floor-to-ceiling glass and what appears to be white stone.
+Above, a red brick facade surrounds an orderly grid of rectangular windows with protruding white lintels.
 Symmetrical stepped setbacks on the 15th through 20th stories are shown topped with landscaped terraces, and a roof deck with additional landscaping will cap the flat parapet.

 Excavators and a piling machine have recently arrived on the site, which had sat quiet for the past several years following the conclusion of demolition.
-Though a construction timeline has yet to be announced, it’s possible that below-grade work could begin in the coming weeks.
+Though a construction timeline has yet to be announced, below-grade work should begin in the coming weeks.

 The property was formerly occupied by St. John The Martyr Church and four conjoined five-story residential buildings, as seen in the below Google Street View image from before the start of demolition.